Anagrelide

 Anagrelide (Agrylin/Xagrid, Shire and Thromboreductin, AOP Orphan Pharmaceuticals AG) is a drug used for the treatment of essential thrombocytosis (also known as essential thrombocythemia), or overproduction of blood platelets.
-It also has been used in the treatment of chronic myeloid leukemia.
+It has also been used in the treatment of chronic myeloid leukemia.

 Anagrelide controlled release (GALE-401) is in phase III clinical trials by Galena Biopharma for the treatment of essential thrombocytosis.

 Medical uses

 Anagrelide is used to treat essential thrombocytosis, especially when the current treatment of the patient is insufficient.
 Essential thrombocytosis patients who are suitable for anagrelide often meet one or more of the following factors: